 I found the larger sized plastic eggs in Sainsbury’s, but most supermarkets sell them – I’ve seen similar in Tesco & Asda.
 I found the glowsticks in the pound shop – a pack of 20 for £1.

-I hope you enjoyed this fun Easter activity, please pin it if you did!
 You’ll find loads more fun Easter ideas for kids in the Easter section here on the Eats Amazing website, with lots of healthy Easter food ideas and some yummy treats too.
 You’ll also find tons of fun Easter ideas from around the web over on my Easter Pinterest board, so do pop over there and if you like what you see, why not follow me too, for fun ideas all the year around!